 Man arrested in death of robbery accomplice slain by another in Fort Worth marijuana deal

-An Irving man has been arrested on a murder charge after his robbery accomplice was fatally shot by the occupant of a Fort Worth home they planned to rob earlier this month, according to a warrant.
+An Irving man has been arrested on a murder charge after his robbery accomplice was shot and killed by an occupant of a Fort Worth home they planned to rob of marijuana and money earlier this month, according to a warrant.

 Benito Rodriguez was taken into custody last week in the Sept.
 6 shooting death of Jesus Manuel Araujo, 34, of Mesquite.